suncoast-devs/handbook/lessons/misc-quick-reference/css-styling-links.md

 <p>Welcome to our page.
 Click <a href="menu.html">here</a> to see our menu</p>
 ```

-and we apply a color such as the following
+We can apply a color such as the following:

 ```css
 p {